 - The amount of water added while cooking the rice is very important to the final texture of this recipe.

-- It is important to keep in mind the additional moisture from the other ingredients added to this Lentil Cranberry Rice such as the cooked lentils and onions.
+- It is important to keep in mind the additional moisture from the other ingredients added to this Persian lentils and rice dish such as the cooked lentils and onions.
 Therefore, in the first step, the rice should be cooked in a way to yield a fluffy rice, but holds its shape well and is not too wet and delicate.

 - Persian spice mix (Advieh) recipe is on the blog.
 Ready made advieh is available at Persian or middle eastern grocery stores or online.